Application permissions: Mobile devices

 Prior to Android 6.0 "Marshmallow", permissions were automatically granted to apps at runtime, and they were presented upon installation in Google Play Store.
 Since Marshmallow, certain permissions now require the app to request permission at runtime by the user.
 These permissions may also be revoked at any time via Android's settings menu.
 Usage of permissions on Android are sometimes abused by app developers to gather personal information and deliver advertising; in particular, apps for using a phone's camera flash as a flashlight (which have grown largely redundant due to the integration of such functionality at the system level on later versions of Android) have been known to require a large array of unnecessary permissions beyond what is actually needed for the stated functionality.

 iOS imposes a similar requirement for permissions to be granted at runtime, with particular controls offered for enabling of Bluetooth, Wi-Fi, and location tracking.

 WebPermissions

 WebPermissions is a permission system for web browsers.
-When a web application needs some data behind a permission, it must request it first.
+When a web application needs some data behind permission, it must request it first.
 When it does it, a user sees a window asking him to make a choice.
 The choice is remembered, but can be cleared lately.

 Currently the following resources are controlled: